hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 $$\frac{1}{|\mathcal{D}|} \sum_{(\boldsymbol{x}, y) \in \mathcal{D}} \nabla_{\boldsymbol{w}}^2 \frac{1}{2}(\boldsymbol{w} \boldsymbol{x} - y)^2 = \frac{1}{|\mathcal{D}|}  \sum_{(\boldsymbol{x}, y) \in \mathcal{D}}\boldsymbol{x} \boldsymbol{x}^\mathsf{T}.$$

-By enforcing that the Hessian (= covariance of the data) is (close to) the identity matrix, the optimisation problem becomes a lot easier ([Lecun et al., 1998](#lecun98efficient)).
+If the Hessian of an optimisation problem is (close to) the identity, it becomes much easier to find a solution ([Lecun et al., 1998](#lecun98efficient)).
+Therefore, learning should become easier if the input data is whitened &mdash; i.e., is transformed to have an identity covariance matrix.
-However, whitening the data can be costly and might even hurt generalisation ([Wadia et al., 2021](#wadia21whitening)).
+However, full whitening of the data is often costly and might even degenerate generalisation performance ([Wadia et al., 2021](#wadia21whitening)).
-Therefore, typical data normalisation consists of centring (to get zero mean) and scaling (to get unit variance) the data to at least improve the condition of the optimisation problem.
+Instead, the data is _normalised_ to have zero mean and unit variance to get at least some of the benefits of an identity Hessian.

-When considering multi-layer networks, things get more complicated.
+When considering multi-layer networks, the expectation would be that things get more complicated.
+However, it turns out that the benefits of normalising the input data for linear regression directly carry over to the individual layers of a multi-layer network ([Lecun et al., 1998](#lecun98efficient)).
-However, in the end, it turns out that normalising the inputs to a layer should provide the same kind of benefits for the optimisation of the weights in that layer ([Lecun et al., 1998](#lecun98efficient)).
+Therefore, simply normalising the inputs to a layer should also help to speed up the optimisation of the weights in that layer.
-Using these insights [Schraudolph (1998)](#schraudolph98centering) showed empirically that centring the activations can effectively be used to speed up learning.
+Using these insights, [Schraudolph (1998)](#schraudolph98centering) showed empirically that centring the activations effectively speeds up learning.

 Also initialisation strategies commonly build on these principles (e.g., [Lecun et al., 1998](#lecun98efficient); [Glorot & Bengio, 2010](#glorot10understanding); [He et al., 2015](#he15delving)).
-Since the initial parameters are independent of the inputs, the weights can be set so that (pre-)activations are effectively normalised before the first update.
+Since the initial parameters of a layer are independent of the inputs, they can easily be tuned.
+When tuned correctly, it can be assured that the (pre)-activations of each layer are normalised throughout the network before the first update.
 However, as soon as the network is being updated, the distributions change and the normalising properties of the initialisation get lost ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).

 ### Batch Normalisation